terodox/terodox.tech/content/posts/2020-02-02--aws-cdk/index.md

 We have a lambda to say hello to everyone, but we need a way to expose it to the world.
 Let's create an API gateway.

-Just like with lambda we'll need to start by installing the api gateway node dependency:
+Just like with lambda, we'll need to start by installing the api gateway node dependency:

 ```bash
 npm i --save-dev @aws-cdk/aws-apigateway"